christopherclemmons/christopherclemmons/README.md

 # 👽 Christopher Clemmons
-Fullstack Engineer + Data Scientist
+🧪☢Fullstack Engineer + Data Scientist

 I'm `@christopherclemmons`, an indie hacker and business nerd with a passion for cloud computing and ai.
 I'm known for helping people get their ideas out to the market as fast as possible